WoltLab/docs.woltlab.com/docs/migration/wsc61/quotes.md

         // …

-        // Read the quotes that are to be deleted after the message has been successfully saved MessageQuoteManager::getInstance()->readFormParameters();
+        // Read the quotes that are to be deleted after the message has been successfully saved.
+        MessageQuoteManager::getInstance()->readFormParameters();
     }